HL7/cql/input/pages/04-logicalspecification.md

 At least one component other than timezoneOffset must be specified, and no component may be specified at a precision below an unspecified precision.
 For example, hour may be null, but if it is, minute, second, and millisecond must all be null as well.

-If all the arguments are [.kw]#null#, the result is [.kw]#null#, as opposed to a [.id]#DateTime# with no components specified.
+If all the arguments are <span class="kw">null</span>, the result is <span class="kw">null</span>, as opposed to a <span class="id">DateTime</span> with no components specified.

-Although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a [.id]#Decimal# for the purposes of comparison.
+Although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a <span class="id">Decimal</span> for the purposes of comparison.

 If timezoneOffset is not specified, it is defaulted to the timezone offset of the evaluation request.